Our guide to Payroll in Ghana

 Payments to the Social Security and National Insurance Trust must be made within 14 days from the beginning of the following month.

-- Employer: 13% of the employee’s salary
+- For employers: 13% of the employee’s salary; and

-- Employee: 5.5% of the employee’s salary
+- For employees: 5.5% of the employee’s salary.

 Reporting